Oxfordshire Fire and Rescue Service’s Statement of Assurance 2024-2025

 Overall while OFRS has shown strengths in several areas, we also face challenges.
 Addressing these issues will be crucial for us to improve our effectiveness and efficiency whilst keeping the community safe.
 The ongoing improvements and development within the service, led by our Community Safety Services review, are key steps in the right direction, but we must ensure we continue this work in the most effective way with clear communication at our core.

-More details on assessments of the Oxfordshire Fire and Rescue service can be found on the HMICFRS website.
+More detail on assessments of Oxfordshire Fire and Rescue service can be found on the HMICFRS website.

 Finance

-- The cost of providing the fire and rescue service in 2023/24 was approximately 11p per day for each person within Oxfordshire and the cost per head of population was £39.62 per year.
+• The cost of providing the fire and rescue service in 2024/25 was approximately 12p per day for each person within Oxfordshire and the cost per head of population was £42.84 per year.

 Financial data is taken from the CIPFA Fire and Rescue Statistics Auditors’ findings.
 Oxfordshire Fire and Rescue Service (OFRS) are an integral part of Oxfordshire County Council (OCC) who provide the statement of accounts, audit reports and pay policy statement.